Chapters 29 and 30

 Replacing I in (*) by nIdx = nIa sec2 θ dθ and x by a tanθ, results in:

 Ampere was not comfortable with the work of Biot and Savart.
-He objected that the idea of current element Idℓ was not precise.
-He wrote the experimental formula B = μoI /(2πr) for the magnetic field around an infinite current-carrying wire as
+He believed that the current element Idℓ was not precise.
+He wrote the experimental formula B = μoI /(2πr) that we already know as

 B(2πr) = μoI